 New York Minimum Wage Update in 2026: What Employers and Employees Should Know

-For employers, this year is less about reacting to a single increase and more about preparing for a new wage framework going forward.
-For employees, it’s another step toward wages that keep pace with the cost of living.
+For employers, this year is less about reacting to a single increase and more about preparing for an environment where wage changes are becoming more frequent, more localized, and more predictable.
+For employees, these updates represent continued efforts to keep wages aligned with the rising cost of living.

 What’s Changing in 2026

-At that point, minimum wage rates will be:
+Effective January 1, 2026, minimum wage rates in New York will be:

 - $17.00 per hour in New York City, Westchester, and Long Island